 Article Before After Remark this Company, voters shall fill in nomination system. the "candidate" column the Shareholders shall candidate's name and choose directors shareholder's number.
 If the from the candidates candidate is not a shareholder of list. this Company, voters shall fill in Shareholders can the "candidate" column the learn nominee's candidate's name and the name, educational candidate's ID number.
 If the background, work candidate is a government agency experience and or a legal entity, the full name of other information the government agency or the from the candidate legal entity or the name(s) of their list before the representative(s) should be filled shareholders' in the column.
 If there are several meeting. representatives, each of the Shareholder representatives' names must be account number or filled in.
 ID number is used as the method to identify the candidates.
 The above narratives are unnecessary, thus delete this article.
 8 Article 10 from former version Modify Article 1 Ballots shall be deemed void Ballots shall be deemed void based on following under the following conditions: under the following conditions: description: 1.
-Ballot s not prepared by the 1.
+Ballots not prepared by the 1.
 The ballot was not prepared In accordance with Board of Directors; by a person with the right to Article 173 of the convene; Company Act, 2.
-The number of candidates 2.
-A blank ballot is placed in the shareholder(s) can filled in the ballot exceeding the number of the seats to be ballot box; obtain approval elected. from the competent 3.
-Ballots with other written authority under characters or symbols in certain addition to candidate's name, circumstances (e.g. shareholder's number (ID the board of number); directors fails to 4.
-The handwriting on the ballots 3.
-The handwriting on the give a notice for is too illegible to be identified or is altered; ballots is too illegible to be convening a special identified or is altered; meeting), the
+The number of candidates filled in the ballot exceeding 2.
+A blank ballot is placed in the ballot box; shareholder(s) can the number of the seats to be ballot box, obtain approval elected. from the competent 3.
+Ballots with other written authority under characters or symbols in certain addition to candidate's name, circumstances (e.g. shareholder's number (ID number); the board of directors fails to 4.
+The handwriting on the ballots is too illegible to be identified 3.
+The handwriting on the give a notice for or is altered; ballots is too illegible to be identified or is altered; convening a special , identified of is aftered, meeting), the